-- What We Don’t Do: We do not do a lot of what other people do.
-For example, we don’t profile you and we don’t give your personal information to others to market to you.
+- What We Don’t Do: We don’t profile you and we don’t give your personal information to others for marketing purposes.

 - Your Controls: We try to give you the opportunity to see what we have received and how we share it and also for you to request that changes be made on it or that the information be removed.

 For those of you familiar with what is known as “GDPR” in most of Europe (the General Data Protection Regulation of the European Union) you will see that the principles above are quite similar to the principles inherent in the GDPR.

 If you are from or in the European Economic Area then you need to click here for more information.

 FOR USERS FROM THE EEA.
 You have to read and consent to the GDPR privacy policies (users from other regions do not need to do so).

 We want to communicate with you.
 If you have any questions as to how we handle your personal information or you wish to report something, please contact us as follows:

 > ATTN: Vocal Privacy